PGP Program |

 It is strongly recommended that participants read the following two books before the start of Unit 1 of the program:

-You may also purchase books through any other bookstore or online bookseller or borrow them from your local public or institutional libraries.
-Second hand online booksellers such as AbeBooks and Thriftbooks.com have proved to be good sources for reasonably priced editions of the books you will use.
+You can purchase books through any other bookstore or online bookseller or borrow them from your local public or institutional libraries.
+We have also heard second-hand online booksellers such as AbeBooks and Thriftbooks.com have been great for reasonably priced editions of the books you will use.

 Most reading material will be included as part of your program.
 However, you will need to purchase/gain library access to some other books if you don’t already have them.
 Upon registration, you will receive a list of all books which are used throughout the program.
 This will allow you to order them or determine where you can borrow them in advance of the start of the program.